The Ultimate In Birding Tours

 • Seeing the endangered Saffron-cowled Blackbird, one of the smartest and rarest of the icterids.

-• Exploring the vast Iberá marshes and enjoying their spectacular waterbirds and Capybaras and Plkains Viscachas.
+• Exploring the vast Iberá Marshes and enjoying their spectacular waterbirds and Capybaras and Plains Viscachas.

 • Watching the antics of Strange-tailed Tyrants, admiring the handsome but rare Black-and-White Monjita and tracking down the endangered Yellow Cardinal.